 Step 1: Parts, Materials and Tools

 I want to make “glowing air-bubble clock” as minimal as possible using common parts.
-Some solenoid valves were tested and cheapest also smallest one bought from AliExpress was selected.
-Based on such preliminary test results, basic dimension is designed that font: 8 bits widht, display area: roughly 200mm height x 90mm width.
+Some solenoid valves were tested and cheapest also smallest one bought from AliExpress was selected, but I have not confirmed its durability.
+Based on such preliminary test results, basic dimension is designed that font: 8 bits width, display area: roughly 200mm height x 90mm width.

 I bought the proper-size transparent-glass vase, and designed acrylic parts based on the vase and other air handling parts.